-Two experienced biologists conducted redd counts consisting of aerial surveys in all known spawning reaches and ground surveys in high-density spawning reaches.
+Two experienced biologists conducted redd counts consisting of aerial surveys in all known spawning reaches and ground surveys in high-density spawning reaches3.
 Redds were identified as areas with disturbed and cleaned substrate, with a crest at the upstream end of the disturbed area, a tailspill area with accumulated substrate, and a depression between the crest and tailspill (Gallagher et al. 2007).
 These criteria were confirmed by periodic observations of active spawning.
 Bull Trout redds were often found in overlapping clusters, and the number of redds per cluster was defined as the number of crest-tailspill pairs.

 Aerial surveys were conducted by helicopter flying 50 to 100 m above ground at 15 to 40 km hr-1 (Trouton 2004).
 Aerial surveys covered the entire length of potential spawning habitat (Braun et al. 2017b), and were continuous except in Cypress Creek, where two separate surveys were conducted to omit a short section of unsuitable habitat.
-Redds observed from the air were counted and georeferenced using a GPS accurate to ± 3 m.
+Redds observed from the air were counted and georeferenced using a GPS accurate to \pm 3 m.
 For the Chowade River, Cypress Creek and the upper Halfway River, aerial surveys were conducted by flying in an upstream direction, but flight direction for Fiddes and Turnoff creeks varied depending on light and wind conditions.
-Aerial surveys were optimal.
-Turbidity measurements were relatively consistent in all tributaries, and we assumed water clarity did not substantially influence OE during visual surveys.
+Aerial surveys were typically conducted at mid-day when the sun was directly overhead, and visibility